atishagarwala/atishagarwala.github.io/_posts/2017-08-04-Null-model-coverage.markdown

 For low coverage ($$C\ll\ell$$), the total number of gaps is roughly $$\frac{CL}{\ell} = R$$ and
 $$g_{max}\approx \frac{\ell}{C}\ln(L^{2}C^{2}/R\ell^{2})$$, or $$g_{max}\approx \frac{\ell}{C}\ln(R)$$.
+This makes sense; the $$R$$ total gaps corresponds to the space between adjacent reads, which are all non-intersecting in the low coverage limit.

 ## Model validity and relaxations